A Complete Guide to Valdobbiadene Prosecco Superiore DOCG: History, Characteristics, and Tasting Tips

 Some producers also use the classic method, with a second fermentation in the bottle, similar to that used for Champagne.

-The Valdobbiadene Prosecco Superiore has a delicate, fruity taste, with notes of green apple, pear, white peach, citrus and acacia flowers.
+Valdobbiadene Prosecco Superiore has a delicate, fruity taste, with notes of green apple, pear, white peach, citrus fruits and acacia flowers.

-The color is light straw, with greenish reflections and persistent foam.
+The color is light straw yellow, with greenish reflections and a persistent foam.

-The scent is characteristic, with notes of white fruit, flowers and a light yeast feel.
+The aroma is characteristic, with notes of white fruit, flowers and a light hint of yeast.

 Classic Pairings

-Prosecco Superiore is perfect for accompanying appetizers, seafood, sushi, seafood and fresh cheeses.
+Prosecco Superiore is perfect with appetizers, fish dishes, sushi, seafood, and fresh cheeses.

 Creative Pairings

-Why not try it with a tuna carpaccio or mushroom risotto?
+Why not try it with tuna carpaccio or mushroom risotto?

 Prosecco Superiore should be served cold, at a temperature between 6 and 8 degrees.

-After opening, Prosecco Superiore can be kept in the refrigerator for 1-2 days with a pressure cap.
+Once opened, Prosecco Superiore can be stored in the refrigerator for 1-2 days with a pressure cap.

-The Denomination Valdobbiadene Prosecco Superiore represents the excellence of Italian Prosecco, thanks to its unique characteristics, its careful production, and its versatility in pairing with food.
+The Valdobbiadene Prosecco Superiore denomination represents the pinnacle of Italian Prosecco, thanks to its unique characteristics, meticulous production, and versatility when paired with food.
 What are you waiting for?
-Discover the charm and elegance of this sparkling wine and let yourself be transported to the heart of the Venetian hills.
+Discover the charm and elegance of this sparkling wine and let yourself be transported to the heart of the Veneto hills.

 Frequently Asked Questions